hphelion/documentation/cloudos/install.customize-network-settings.md

 3. Review the default configurations for each Node Type, IPV4 Start Addr, IPV4 End Addr.
 Following are the default Node Types and address ranges:

- a. admin: IP range for the Admin Node-- 192.168.124.10 to 192.168.124.11
+ a. **admin**: IP range for the Admin Node &mdash; 192.168.124.10 to 192.168.124.11

- b. dhcp: Temporary IP address assignment for the PXE booted nodes --192.168.124.21 to 192.168.124.80
+ b. **dhcp**: Temporary IP address assignment for the PXE booted nodes &mdash; 192.168.124.21 to 192.168.124.80

- c. host: Permanent admin network IP address assignment for the participating nodes -- 192.168.124.81 to 192.168.124.160
+ c. **host**: Permanent admin network IP address assignment for the participating nodes &mdash; 192.168.124.81 to 192.168.124.160

- d. switch: This is for test purposes only.
+ d. **switch**: This is for test purposes only.

 4. Click Update Address Ranges to save your changes and to validate that the IP address is correct.

-> **Note: If you enter invalid address ranges, you will get a validation error, which identifies the incorrect address (start or end) for the corresponding network type.
+> **Note:** If you enter invalid address ranges, you will get a validation error, which identifies the incorrect address (start or end) for the corresponding network type.
 You must fix all errors in the Edit Address Ranges dialog and click Update Address Ranges to validate the addresses are correct.

 ## Customize the OS_SDN Network